C-NERD/clinical-notes/pages/Care received in History of presenting complaints.md

 - Care received in other medical institutes and time received in relation to onset of symptoms
 - Any relief of symptoms due to care received in the above
 - Care received since refereed to current facility
+- Any relief of symptoms since arrival in current facility